Adult social care

 Our Adult Social Care team is still available to support you with your social care needs during the COVID-19 pandemic.

-- ensure care and support planning
+- ensure that care and support plans are kept under review.

 What we have changed